Want more blog readers? You need to spend more time learning how to write blog titles that’ll attract readers.

 Try my free AI-Powered Blog Title Generator Tool to get dozens of SEO-friendly headline ideas to make your blog posts stand out today.

-Another great way to come up with titles for your blog posts is to look out for great titles that you want to read (and make a collection of them to save on your desktop).
-It doesnβt matter if these are from completely different nichesβyou can still learn a lot from them.
+Another great way to create titles for your blog posts is to look out for great titles you want to read (and make a collection of them to save on your desktop).
+It doesn’t matter if these are from completely different niches—you can still learn much from them.

-Create a document for your own blog post title swipe file. (βSwipe fileβ is a copywriting term for a file where you store great pieces of writing to learn from and emulate.)
+Create a document for your blog post title swipe file. (“Swipe file” is a copywriting term for a file where you store great writing pieces to learn from and emulate.)

-Youβre welcome to use some of the titles from my own blog posts: Try starting with this list of my best articles.
+You’re welcome to use some of the titles from my blog posts.
+Try starting with this list of my best articles.

-Of course, you wonβt simply copy the titles when you use them for your own posts.
-Instead, youβll put your own unique spin on them.
+Of course, you won’t simply copy the titles when you use them for your posts.
+Instead, you’ll put your unique spin on them.

 You could transition that blog title down into a workable template like this: